If you wish to build a 100G DTN, here are the important hardware considerations:

 - SSD SATA drives:

 Recommendations for CPU, memory, and RAID controller from our reference implementation still apply as well.

 Note: you can build a server with one processor with memory instead of two, and avoid the NUMA performance issues.

 Additional information on tuning for 40/100G hosts can be found here.

 Nikhef 100G Power DTN

-Tristan Suerink at Nikhef in the Netherlands has some good information describing a 100G DTN / Storage host based on the IBM Power architecture.
+Tristan Suerink at Nikhef in the Netherlands has some good information describing a 100G DTN / Storage host based on the IBM Power architecture in 2018.